ctrueden/ctrueden.github.io/_pages/deus/SessionMon09.md

 Nikolai requests to take the ruined LORE chip with him.
 DEE has not at this point inherited sentimentality, so he agrees readily.

-Also of note should be that ((Worlds|Canis and Lupus)) have gone to war.
+Also of note should be that [Canis and Lupus](Worlds) have gone to war.
 The actual battles are taking place on Canis, but both sides are heavily involved.

 Nothing else of note happens on this day.

 -----

 It is now NOT Friday, June 23rd, but rather Monday, June 26th.
 Time appears to have gone wonky while DEE was on Mars.
-Nikolai returns to his parents' home and requests a stasis chamber, giving them the LORE chip from the "freed" ship as a present.  [http://www.restlesswarrior.com/pax/pcs/josef.html|Boris] is rather dubious, and quite a bit worried, but he eventually agrees.
+Nikolai returns to his parents' home and requests a stasis chamber, giving them the LORE chip from the "freed" ship as a present.
+[Boris](http://www.restlesswarrior.com/pax/pcs/josef.html) is rather dubious, and quite a bit worried, but he eventually agrees.
 They have a few lying around that aren't being used right now.
 He also informs Nikolai that the colony might be moving soon, situated as it is in the Sirius 2 system.

 -----